 Growing up an only child, combined with not having cousins until I was 17 made me a pretty independent person.
-I related with adults much more easily than children and I wasn’t ever one of those teenage girls that spent hours babysitting for friends or neighbors.
+I related with adults much more easily than children, and I wasn’t ever one of those teenage girls who spent hours babysitting for friends or neighbors.

 Just a few months after my 20th birthday, I became a mother.
 It wasn’t planned, but there I was.
 It’s funny because I can still remember the exact moment I found out I was expecting my first child like it was just yesterday.
 My friend Danny called and I was waiting for the results of a home pregnancy test, it came back positive.
 I remember that I wasn’t scared or nervous.
 I didn’t tell anyone right away, I took a little time to reflect upon it.
 I had followed the precautions to avoid pregnancy (well, not ALL of them) abstinence would have been a sure-fire way, but then I wouldn’t be who I am today.

 Eventually, I told my dad.
 We had a very special relationship; he was one of my best friends and someone I could always count on for support and unconditional love.
 He didn’t tell me he was disappointed or chastise me, he simply told me it would be OK and he would support me in any way I needed.
 I knew immediately there was only one thing to do and that was simply, grow-up and become a mother.

 In March of 1993, along came, at this point in my life, the most amazing gift God had EVER blessed me with.
 Her name was Taylor and she was my firstborn child.
 I remember my mom said to me that afternoon when she was born, “Last week I took you to kindergarten and today, you made me a grandmother.”
 I remember laughing and rolling my eyes.

 Well, that was nearly 20 years ago now and here we are today.
 Taylor is the oldest of six children and about to begin her sophomore year of college.